 - Click "Request Access"

-- From the dropdown, select the office (ex: Municipal Clerk) you are requesting
+- From the dropdown, select the office (ex: municipal clerk) you are requesting

-- Enter the district code or name
+- Enter the district code or name and select the correct district

 - Click "Send" to send your request to the officeholder